 Even today, limestone and clay make up the two most common ingredients in portland cement.
 Other materials include everything from shells to chalk or iron ore.
 Many people assume that, once these ingredients have correct proportions, a manufacturer simply grinds them down into a power to produce cement.

 Yet cement production actually involves applying extreme temperatures.
 A manufacturer heats the various ingredients that create cement inside of a giant cylindrical furnace known as a kiln.
-Temperatures inside of this kiln reach approximately 2,700 degrees Fahrenheit during the production process.
+Temperatures inside of this kiln reach approximately

 These temperatures act to purify the cement ingredients, driving off unwanted substances.
 In the process, the substances that remain fuse together into marble-sized grey balls known as clinker.
 Once the clinker has fully cooled, the manufacturer grinds it down into an incredibly fine powder.
 A single pound of ground cement contains a staggering 150 billion grains of material.